jvmoraiscb/wall-esp/README.md

 ## Summary

-An ESP-cam based spy robot, that can be controlled and vizualized wireless through a webserver.
-It is also equipped with a robotic arm.
+A low-cost version of the famous character WALL-E controlled by a webserver.

 ## Objective